 “clinical studies suggest that anthracycline-induced cardio-toxicity can be prevented by administering coenzyme Q10 during cancer chemotherapy that includes drugs such as doxorubicin and daunorubicin.”

+The list of cancer treatments that cause cardio-toxicity is long and growing.
 I was diagnosed with multiple myeloma in early 1994.
 During my conventional MM treatments I underwent cardio-toxic chemotherapy regimens including adriamycin (doxorubicin), cytoxan, busulfan and Melphalan.
 I developed chemotherapy-induced cardiomyopathy (CIC) in late 2010.

 I’m writing a CoQ10 health supplement product review for several reasons.

 According to ConsumerLabs.com optimal blood levels of CoQ10 may improve heart function through improved ejection fraction, reverse statins side effects, may prevent migraine headaches and pre-eclampsia.
 CoQ10 supplementation may be useful in treating diseases including muscular dystrophy, AIDS, and hypertension.

 Doctor’s Best High Absorption Coq10 w/ BioPerine is approved by ConsumerLab.com for quality and absorption (you must be a member to access the report).

 Why do I supplement with Doctor’s Best High Absorption Coq10 w/ BioPerine?

 I take Doctor’s Best High Absorption Coq10 w/ BioPerine because it provides the best combination of value, purity, and availability.